 - High school (9-12) lunch is $2.65 and breakfast is $1.60.

 - Adult lunch is $4.95 and adult breakfast is $2.25.

 - A la carte items vary by price, second entrees are $4.00, and additional milk is $0.40.

 There is no charge for free and reduced-price breakfast and lunch.
 A second full breakfast or lunch for a student is the same price as an adult breakfast and lunch.
 Only individual meal pricing is listed for an adult breakfast and lunch (weekly, monthly and yearly pricing is not available).
-Milk is included with all meals, but for additional cartons of milk or if purchased separately, it is an Ala Carte charge of 40 cents each for all eligibility levels.
+Milk is included with all meals, but for additional cartons of milk or if purchased separately, it is an Ala Carte charge of $0.40 each for all eligibility levels.

 For questions about your student’s meal account or balance information, please contact the food and nutrition services manager at your student’s school.